newhouseb/serialcommander/README.md

 ]
 ```

-If you build this on real hardware and test it with a serial console, you will see the following:
+If you build this on real hardware and test it with a serial console, you will see the following (after hitting enter and + and - numerous times):

 ```
 000++++